 A War is set in the Afghanistan conflict.
 The first half of the movie is set in the war zone while the second half of the film focuses on the soldiers being at home and trying to deal with a war crime that was committed during their time in the Middle East.

 Company commander Claus M. Pedersen (Pilou Asbæk) and his men are stationed in an Afghan province.
 Meanwhile back in Denmark Claus’ wife Maria (Tuva Novotny) is trying to hold everyday life together with a husband at war and three children missing their father.
 During a routine mission, the soldiers are caught in a heavy crossfire and in order to save his men, Claus makes a decision that has grave consequences for him – and his family back home.

 The cast alone sets this film up for greatness, Captain Fantastic stars Viggo Mortensen and Frank Langella in a drama about a father who brings their children up in a remote, secluded area, with strict cult-like ways.

 His way of life is challenged when he is forced to move to the city.
 There he starts to question the way that he has brought up his children.

 Captain Fantastic is written and directed by Matt Ross.
-The film recently had its world première at this year’s Sundance Festival, and is due from release later in the year
+The film recently had its world première at this year’s Sundance Festival and is due for release later in the year